 Related: Gorgeous Glowing Halloween Lanterns

-Step 1 – Draw Halloween pumpkin art onto black cardstock using a white colored pencil.
+1. Draw a Halloween pumpkin outline onto White or black cardstock using a white or Orange colored pencil:

-Please Note: The colors will bleed into each other if the glue and salt lines touch.
-Keep the glue and salt lines for the face and stem separate from the pumpkin art if you do not want the colors to run.
+- Please note: The colors will bleed into each other if the glue and salt lines touch.
+To prevent the colors from running and bleeding into each other, as seen in this harvest pumpkin raised salt art painting without a Jack-o-Lantern face, keep the glue and salt lines for the face and stem separate from the pumpkin art.

 Related: Halloween Handouts: Healthy Alternatives and Non-Candy Halloween Treats

-Step 3 – Sprinkle salt over the pumpkin art glue lines
+3. Sprinkle table salt over the pumpkin art glue lines:

-Step 4 – Shake off the excess salt on the Halloween pumpkin art
+4. Shake the excess salt off the Halloween pumpkin outline:

-Immediately after you cover the glue with salt, shake off the excess.
-Please do not wait for the glue to dry before covering it with salt, and do not wait for the glue and salt lines to dry before painting them, or this watercolor method may not work.
+- Please do not wait for the glue to dry before covering it with salt, nor wait for the glue and salt lines to dry before painting them.
+If you do, the raised salt watercolor painting method used to create this Halloween art project may not work.

-Step 5 – Paint the Halloween pumpkin art with watercolors
+5. Paint the Halloween pumpkin salt art with watercolors:

 to apply liquid watercolor paint

-You can see that the orange and green combined a bit in the Halloween salt painting pictured below.
-The top of the pumpkin looks a little black where the orange and green watercolor paint combined.
+- The photograph shows a mix of orange and green where the stem and pumpkin meet in the Halloween salt painting.
+The top of the pumpkin is blackened, where the orange and green watercolor paint is mixed.

-Also notice, that the orange and yellow stayed separate because the glue and salt lines did not touch.
+Completing the pumpkin art activity in this way will help artists focus on one step at a time.
+Choose the easiest and best method for you or the artists you work with.
+Notice that the orange and yellow stayed separate because the glue and salt lines did not touch.
 This is also because we invited the toddler to paint the outline of the pumpkin craft with orange first.
+You might also enjoy these Halloween Art Project Ideas.

 Related: Fall Leaves Watercolor Art

-For more Halloween fun, check out our glowing pumpkin and glowing ghost calm down sensory bottles.
-They each make a great calm down DIY Halloween toy and decoration that are perfect for kids that get a little anxious and overwhelmed with all of the friendly frights found on Halloween night.
+For more Halloween fun, check out these glowing pumpkin and ghost calm-down sensory bottle DIYs.
+They each make a fantastic, calm-down DIY Halloween toy and decoration perfect for kids who get a little anxious and overwhelmed with all the friendly frights found on Halloween night.

-You may also like this awesome collection of Halloween Art Projects Kids LOVE!
-It’s filled with lots of fun Halloween art projects that you can try with the kids at home or in the classroom.
-And, don’t forget to check out our fall bucket list filled with fun fall activities for the best autumn ever!
+You may also like this incredible collection of Halloween art projects that kids love!
+It’s filled with several fun Halloween art projects you can try with the kids at home or in the classroom.
+And don’t forget to check out our fall bucket list of fun fall activities for the best autumn ever!

 - Pumpkin Patch Field Trip Ideas (Includes our favorite pumpkin books!)